 - sweets, and

-The number of servings varies depending on the diet chosen.
-However, it is important to remember that a serving is very far from the quantity of food usually served in a restaurant!
+The number of servings varies based on the diet you choose.
+However, it is important to remember that a portion is a far cry from the amount of food usually served in a restaurant!

 - 1 medium-sized fruit, 180 ml of juice, ½ cup of frozen fruit, ¼ cup of dried fruit

 - ½ cup of vegetables, 1 cup of lettuce